jspsych/jsPsych/docs/plugins/webgazer-calibrate.md

-# jspsych-webgazer-calibrate
+# webgazer-calibrate

-This plugin can be used to calibrate the [WebGazer extension](../extensions/jspsych-ext-webgazer).
+This plugin can be used to calibrate the [WebGazer extension](../extensions/webgazer).
 For a narrative description of eye tracking with jsPsych, see the [eye tracking overview](../overview/eye-tracking).

 ## Parameters